ibmresilient/resilient-python-api/python/examples/circuits/TaskCalendar/README.md

 ![Due Date Change custom action](Documents/duedatechange.png)

 ## Python setup
-There are two modes of setup for the integration.
-Native and Docker.
-Docker allows for the integration to run in an isolated container without access to filesystems or the rest of the server which it is running on.
-Docker also provides for mechanisms to restart containers if they terminate.
-Native runs the integration on the system directly as a Linux process.

-### Native Python

 The Resilient REST API is accessed with a helper module 'co3' that should be used for all Python client applications.
 The 'co3' module is a part of the